 Revenue recognition.
 As a result of the adoption of the new revenue standard (ASC 606) on January 1, 2018, The Company enters into contracts that may include products that are capable of being distinct and accounted for as separate performance obligations.
 To date, the majority of the revenue has been generated by sales associated with products for the storage and mobile communication markets, where a single performance obligation is identified in general.
 Revenue from services has been insignificant.
-Performance obligations associated with product sales transactions are generally satisfied when control passes to customers upon shipment or the written acceptance of the customers.
+Performance obligations associated with product sales transactions are generally satisfied when control passes to customers upon shipment or the written acceptance by the customers.
 Accordingly, product revenue is recognized at a point in time when control of the asset is transferred to the customer.
 The Company recognizes revenue when it satisfies a performance obligation by transferring control of a product to a customer in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods.
-Some of the Company's sales are made to distributors.
-Control passes to the distributor upon shipment, and terms and payment by the Company's distributors is not contingent on resale of the product.
+Some of the Company's sales are made to distributors and revenue is recognized when control of a product passes to the distributor upon shipment and terms and payment by the distributor are not contingent on resale of the product.

 The Company grants certain distributors limited rights of return and price protection rights on unsold products.
 The return rights are generally limited to five percent of the monetary value of products purchased within the preceding six months, provided that the distributor places a corresponding restocking order of equal or greater value.
 An allowance for sales returns for distributors and all customers is recorded at the time of sale based on historical returns information available, management's judgment and any known factors at the time the financial statements are prepared that would significantly affect the allowance.
-Price protection rights are based on the inventory products the distributors have on hand at the date the price protection is offered.
-The actual price adjustments to distributors incurred by the Company are minimal.
+Price protection rights are based on the inventory of products the distributors have on hand at the date the price protection is offered.
+Actual price adjustments to distributors incurred by the Company have been minimal.

 Allowance for doubtful accounts.
 We record an allowance for doubtful accounts based on our evaluation of the collectability of our accounts receivable.
 Normal payment terms are provided to customers and applied upon transfer of title.
 On an ongoing basis, we analyze the payment history of customer accounts, including recent customer purchases.
 In circumstances where we are aware of a specific customer's inability to meet its financial obligations to us, we record a specific allowance against amounts due to reduce the net recognized receivable to the amount we reasonably believe will be collected.
 For all other accounts receivable due from customers, we categorize accounts receivable and make provisions based on a percentage of each category.
-We determine these percentages by examining our historical collection experience and current trends in the credit quality of our customers as well as our internal credit policies.
+We determine these percentages by examining the historical collection experience, current trends in the credit quality of the customers and internal credit policies as well as current economic conditions that may affect a customer's ability to pay.
 If the financial condition of our customers or economic conditions in general were to deteriorate, additional allowances may be required in the future and such additional allowances would increase our operating expenses and therefore reduce our operating income and net income.

-Our allowance for trade-related doubtful accounts were approximately US\$0.6 million, US\$0.6 million and US\$1.6 million as of December 31, 2017, 2018 and 2019, respectively, representing approximately 0.7%, 0.7% and 1.5% of our gross accounts receivables at the end of each respective periods.
+Our allowance for trade-related doubtful accounts were approximately US\$0.6 million, US\$1.6 million and US\$1.6 million as of December 31, 2018, 2019 and 2020, respectively, representing approximately 0.7%, 1.5% and 1.3% of our gross accounts receivables at the end of each respective periods.